-The UIC Center of Excellence (CoE) in Maternal and Child Health launched an alumni-student mentor program in Fall 2016.
-All second year CoE in MCH students will be matched with a mentor for the duration of one year.
-Students will gain knowledge about the job market and the MCH field while receiving advice about professional and personal development opportunities.
-This program will increase the students’ self-awareness and assist them in their journeys as they become leaders in the MCH workforce.
+The UIC Center of Excellence in Maternal and Child Health (CoE-MCH) launched an alumni-student mentor program in Fall 2016.
+All second year CoE-MCH MPH students are matched with a mentor for the duration of their MPH program.
+Students gain knowledge about the public health job market and the MCH field while receiving advice about professional and personal development opportunities.
+There is a strong focus on developing networking skills usable in pursuing specific career goals and interests.
+This program increases students’ self-awareness, and builds job-seeking skills and prepares them for their journey as they move toward becoming leaders in the MCH workforce.

-The mentors must be graduates of the UIC CoE in MCH and have at least 2 years of work experience.
+The alumni mentors must be graduates of the UIC CoE-MCH degree programs and have at least 2 years of work experience.

-Alumni mentors are required to attend the orientation and meet with their mentees twice a semester (either by phone or in person).
-The program will also host workshops that focus on management training and career development that alumni are welcome to attend but these are not required.
+Alumni mentors are required to attend a Fall semester orientation event virtually or in-person and meet with their mentees twice a semester (either by phone or in-person).
+The program also hosts workshops that focus on management training and career development, in which some alumni serve as guest speakers and other alumni as part of a resource panel.
+All alumni are welcome to attend all events, but these are not required.

-Current MCH students are required to attend the orientation, meet with their mentors twice a semester, and attend at least 1-2 professional or career development workshops each year.
+Second-year MCH MPH students are required to attend the Fall orientation, meet with their mentors twice a semester, and attend at least 1-2 professional or career development workshops each year.

 Alumni and current students fill out a short application form to aid in the matching process.
-If you are interested in participating in this program please contact Cindy San Miguel at firstname.lastname@example.org.
+If you are interested in participating in this program as an alumni mentor please contact email@example.com.